Feynman's inverse problem: Introduction

 \section{Introduction}

-Richard Feynman is perhaps the most iconic scientist of the 20th century, and needs little introduction.
+Richard Feynman is one of the most iconic physicists of the 20th century and needs little introduction.
 In contrast to most earlier giants of science, Feynman was alive after the invention of the video camera, and this resulted in numerous entertaining and inspiring recordings of him talking about science and philosophy.
 In one such recording, the BBC documentary series \emph{Fun to Image} from 1983, there is a \href{https://www.youtube.com/watch?v=egB9p5ZbrEg}{segment}\footnote{It is recommended that you watch the clip before you go on reading the paper.} where Feynman talks about waves.
-We quote:
+We quote: With Feynman's characteristic enthusiasm, we are presented with an inverse problem for water waves, that is, a problem where one attempts to estimate some unknown information (``what's happening all over the pool") from an indirect measurement (``the irregularities and bumping of the waves" observed by the insect), causally related through the physics of water waves.